asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 CI helps identify integration bugs when they occur, and can often prevent them entirely.
 Without CI, integration bugs get identified much later, causing delays late in the development cycle.
 As companies add more developers the likelihood of integration issues increases.
 CI provides immediate feedback on the quality of the integrated build.
 The introduction of CI and CD ensures that a working version of the software is always available to test or release.

-By improving development team practices, automated tests, and the deployment pipeline, existing teams will begin to work safer, more accurately, and efficiently.
-There should be a focus on getting to fast, repeatable, and wholly automated builds and deployments before adding more teams.
+By improving development team practices, automated tests, and the deployment pipeline, existing teams will begin to work safer, more accurately, and more efficiently.
+There should be a focus on getting to fast, repeatable, and wholly automated builds and deployments.

 ### Decrease Long Build Times